-The secret history of Cleatus, Fox’s enduringly weird football robot
+The secret history of Cleatus, Fox Sports’s bizarre football robot

 Around the same time they were experimenting with Twitter, Fox Sports execs started imagining that Cleatus might not be just one robot, but a whole squad of robots, each of whom might represent a different sport.
 When I first hear this twist, I imagine hockey bots and badminton bots, stacking on top of one another like a Fox-branded Megazord.

 Fox tried out a NASCAR bot called Speedus, a racing robot complete with his own giant wheel, for a year before abandoning the idea.
-When Fox signed the UFC to its FS1 network in 2013, it was looking for a way to legitimize a sport that John Mccain had likened to “human cockfighting” with a TV-friendly brand.
+When Fox signed the UFC to its FS1 network in 2013, it was looking for a way to legitimize a sport that John McCain had likened to “human cockfighting” with a TV-friendly brand.
 The answer was Beatus–Cleatus’s cousin.
 A Cleatus that would beat you up.

 “In retrospect, we should have left it on the cutting-room floor,” laughs Robert Gottlieb, executive vice president of marketing at Fox Sports.